isabelleysseric/OCR-System/README.md

 # OCR System

-## Description du projet
+## Project Description

-OCR System est une application Python qui permet d'extraire du texte à partir de documents PDF, d'images chargées ou d'images capturées via une webcam.
-L'application utilise la bibliothèque Tesseract OCR pour reconnaître et extraire du texte à partir d'images ou de pages PDF.
+OCR System is a Python application that allows you to extract text from PDF documents, uploaded images or images captured via a webcam.
+The application uses the Tesseract OCR library to recognize and extract text from images or PDF pages.

-## Fonctionnalités
+## Features

-- **Charger un PDF** : Charge un fichier PDF et extrait le texte de chaque page.
+- **Load PDF**: Loads a PDF file and extracts the text from each page.
-- **Charger une Image** : Charge une image à partir du système de fichiers et extrait le texte.
+- **Load Image**: Loads an image from the file system and extracts the text.
-- **Capturer une Image** : Capture une image via une webcam et extrait le texte.
+- **Capture Image**: Captures an image via a webcam and extracts the text.
-- **Extraire le texte** : Sauvegarde le texte extrait dans un fichier `.txt`, incluant des informations sur la source (PDF, image chargée, image capturée).
+- **Extract Text**: Saves the extracted text to a `.txt` file, including information about the source (PDF, uploaded image, captured image).

-## Prérequis
+## Prerequisites

-Avant d'utiliser l'application, assurez-vous d'avoir installé les dépendances suivantes :
+Before using the application, make sure you have installed the following dependencies:

 - Python 3.7+
-- Tkinter (inclus avec Python standard)
+- Tkinter (included with standard Python)
 - OpenCV (`cv2`)
 - NumPy
 - Pillow (`PIL`)